top of page

 The complex itself is best described as functional and the building structure is certainly not ornate.
 We are glad we visited though as it’s such an important site for Tibetans, for their faith and their culture.

-If we’re being truthful we’d have to say the temple was a disappointment although in fairness that’s probably down to a lack of pre-visit research on our part.
+If we’re being truthful we’d have to say the temple is a disappointment although in fairness that’s probably down to a lack of pre-visit research on our part.

 We then go a bit off-schedule as we’ve seen a cable car which we discover connects the two parts of town.
 We get our driver to drop us down in Dharamshala town and we take the cable car - The Skyway - back up to McLeodganj where we’re staying.